Pingi moisture absorbers come in three sizes and can be ordered from our Shop

 There are 2 methods of recharging a Pingi.
 We recommend recharging Pingis in a microwave, but it is also possible to recharge them in the sun which takes considerably longer.
 The following information relates to our recommended method of using the microwave at 600 Watts.
 First remove the strong bow and put the Pingi with the penguin indicator facing upwards on a plate (with folded kitchen pater underneath) into a fat and grease free microwave.
 As a general rule using the microwave, Pingi Minis take 3 minutes to recharge, Pingi Bags take 5 minutes and the Pingi XL should take 6 minutes followed by a cooling period of 5 minutes (outside the microwave), whilst the microwave is dried, and then Pingi XL should be inserted for a further 6 minutes.
 Then, let your Pingi cool down first for at least 5 minutes before using it again.
 We advise not to recharge Pingis when the indicator is still blue.

 Can I recharge Pingis in a traditional oven?

->No, unfortunately, this is not possible without damaging the product.
+No, unfortunately, this is not possible without damaging the product.
 If you do not have a microwave oven, you can recharge Pingi in the sun if necessary.
 This, however, will take much longer than in the microwave oven and does not offer optimal results due to the irregular heating.

 What precautions do I take when recharging Pingi?

 Never place the Pingi into the microwave when the indicator is blue or before it has reached its original weight + 40%.
-Make sure that your microwave oven is grease free.
+Make sure that your microwave oven is clean and grease free.
 We recommend placing Pingi into a clean microwave-safe plate.
 You can place a double-folded kitchen paper under your Pingi.
 The indicator should always be facing upwards when recharging.